avvo/circleci-orbs/README.md

 This is much the same as creating a new orb, but you can skip the `circleci orb create` step.
 Also, you'll probably use a different tag than `dev:initial` because, well, it's not the initial development.
 Be creative.
 I believe in you.

+## Considerations about security

+CircleCI orbs are public, which is why this repo is public. *Don't commit code here that exposes Avvo secrets.*

+If your code requires sensitive data such as a Github or package repository access credential, implement the access to that data using environment variables in your orb code.
+You can then configure the environment variables to passed into your CircleCI build configuration via [contexts](https://circleci.com/docs/2.0/contexts/) or [project-level environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).

+See [the CircleCI docs on environment variables](https://circleci.com/docs/2.0/env-vars/) to learn more about how environment variables are used and managed in CircleCI.